security-force-monitor/research-handbook/source/units_relations.rst

 Description
 ~~~~~~~~~~~

-Quality or nature of the relationshis that exists between two units.
+Quality or nature of the relationship that exists between two units.

 Attribute type
 ~~~~~~~~~~~~~~